National Leadership Workshop Strengthens Islamic Education in Japan

 Hosted by IISO | Organized by the Union of Islamic Schools in Japan

-This impactful event was organized by the Union of Islamic Schools in Japan, bringing together educators and administrators from six key institutions: IISO, SIS, FIS, YUAI, BIS, and Al Sanad.
+This impactful event was organized by the Union of Islamic Schools in Japan.
+It brought together educators and administrators from six key institutions: IISO, SIS, FIS, YUAI, BIS, and Al Sanad.

-The workshop was facilitated by Mr. William White, President of the Council of Islamic Schools in North America (CISNA) and focused on strengthening school leadership through the Islamic principle of Shura (consultation).
+The workshop was facilitated by Mr. William White, President of the Council of Islamic Schools in North America (CISNA).
+It focused on strengthening school leadership through the Islamic principle of Shura (consultation).
 Participants explored how trust, respectful conflict, commitment, accountability, and results-driven collaboration can transform school culture and team performance.

 Workshop Highlights